Weighted Blanket Calculator

 Weighted blankets for couples

 While traditionally designed for one person, you can now get a weighted blanket for couples who want to use it regularly for sleeping.
-As long as you are both around the same weight (say within a percentage difference of 25%), you can use one weighted blanket to cover both of you.
+As long as you are both around the same weight (say within a percentage difference of 25%, you can verify that with our percentage difference calculator), you can use one weighted blanket to cover both of you.
 If the weight difference is more significant, then it's best to get separate blankets with different weights tailored to each of you.

 To calculate the weight of a blanket for a couple, take 7.5 percent of your combined weight as the weighted blanket's weight.
 In terms of size, try to get one that just covers you both and isn't too big.
 Otherwise, the weight of the blanket will be spread over a greater area.